ansys/scade-design-rules/doc/source/rules/traceability/llr_nature.rst

 Rationale
 ---------
-The note type ``DesignElement`` is expected to be designed so that the property ``Nature`` is taken into account when exporting the SCADE Contribution Elements (CE) through SCADE ALM Gateway.
+The note type ``DesignElement`` is expected to be designed so that the property ``Nature`` is taken into account when exporting the SCADE Contributing Elements (CE) through SCADE ALM Gateway.

 * The export is easier to specify: all the CE, regardless their nature.
 * The analysis of the traceability matrices is made easier by filtering the matrices with respect to this property.